mdbergmann/cl-gserver/README.markdown

 Where 'call' is synchronous and waits for a result, 'cast' is asynchronous and responds just with `t`.
 For each 'call' and 'cast' handlers must be implemented by subclasses.

-GServer runs one it's own thread that handles the incoming messages and eventually maintaining the state.
+GServer runs one it's own thread that handles the incoming messages and maintaining the state.
 In that regard message handling should be quick.
 Long operations should be delegated to elsewhere.

 ## Usage